Learn about the 10-year grant.

 While the final decision on the eligibility requirements rests with ISC, the FMB will provide reports on the assessment of the First Nation's financial performance and financial administration law against the co-developed eligibility requirements.
 The requirements for a 10-year grant are aligned with FMB certification standards:

-- If a First Nation government has previously obtained a financial performance certificate from the FMB, they must demonstrate that their financial statements for the past five years meet financial performance eligibility requirements as of March 31, 2019.
+- If a First Nation government has previously obtained a financial performance certificate from the FMB, they must demonstrate that their financial statements for the past five years meet financial performance eligibility requirements as of March 31, of the previous fiscal year

 How is it different from the current block funding approach?